thuruht/fwhyadmin/AUTHORITATIVE_BACKEND_DOC.md

 - Unified CRUD for events and blog posts (legacy + new)
 - Quill editor with custom image upload for blog
-- Robust API: `/events`, `/blog/posts`, etc.
+- Robust API: `/events`, `/blog/posts`, `/menu`, etc.
 - All config in `wrangler.jsonc` (no TOML)
-- Modern, normalized event and blog data
+- Modern, normalized event, blog, and menu data
-- Admin dashboard: full CRUD, state switching, error handling
+- Admin dashboard: full CRUD, state switching, error handling, and professional sidebar/card layout
 - Logout: clears session/localStorage and reloads
+- Import legacy events/flyers from https://fygw0.kcmo.xyz (auto weekly + manual button)
+- Drinks menu and other content can be edited via dashboard (see Menu section)

 ### Event Data

 - Merges legacy (`events:all`, `events:farewell`, `events:howdy` in GALLERY_KV), new (`event_*` in EVENTS_KV), and all events from `EVENTS_HOWDY` and `EVENTS_FAREWELL` (from legacy worker)
+- Imports and normalizes all real/old events/flyers from https://fygw0.kcmo.xyz weekly and on demand
 - Normalizes fields: id, title, venue, date, time, description, age_restriction, suggested_price, ticket_url, flyer_url, thumbnail_url, status, featured, slideshow_order, created_at, updated_at, created_by, last_modified_by
 - `/api/events/list` returns `{ events, total, venue, limit, thumbnails }` (all merged)
 - All old and new flyers and events are visible and editable in the admin dashboard